Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign exchange rates, USD/VND exchange rate today, August 12: USD needs more 'catalysts'.
 (Source: Reuters)

-Exchange rate developments in the world market
+Exchange rate movements in the global market.

-EUR needs to sustain gains above 1.0950 to gain upside momentum and rise towards the 1.10-1.11 zone.
+The EUR needs to maintain its upward momentum above 1.0950 to rise to the 1.10-1.11 region.

-The yield on the 10-year US Treasury note has rebounded sharply from a low of 3.66% last week.
+The yield on 10-year US Treasury bonds has rebounded sharply from last week's low of 3.66%.
 Key resistance is at 4.03% and in the 4.08-4.10% range.
-The possibility of a rise above 4.1% is less likely.
+The likelihood of a rise above 4.1% is lower.

 Source: https://baoquocte.vn/ty-gia-ngoai-te-ty-gia-usdvnd-hom-nay-128-usd-can-them-chat-xuc-tac-yen-nhat-di-lui-282197.html